Quarry Lakes Regional Recreation Area: Wildlife

 Quarry Lakes is home to over fifty species of wildflower, as well as a rare fruit grove on the peninsula of Horseshoe Lake, which contains both native and exotic trees and shrubs.
 At the south end of the park is a sizeable grove of bald cypress.
 In 2010, a demonstration garden of native and drought resistant plants was started along Horseshoe Lake through a University of California extension.

-As one of few riparian zones in a near-natural state along Alameda Creek, Quarry Lakes serves an important role is harboring migratory birds.
+As one of few riparian zones in a near-natural state along Alameda Creek, Quarry Lakes serves an important role in harboring migratory birds.
 Thanks to restoration projects in the park, the area has attracted wood ducks, great blue herons, snowy egrets, and other water birds.
 Nesting boxes and berry planting have also brought smaller birds like tree swallows, northern flickers, and salt marsh yellowthroats.